CarrotCodes/streamdeck-obs/README.md

 # OBS Plugin Template

+This is a port of Elgato's Stream Deck plugin to OBS' newest plugin template.
+It isn't endorsed by Elgato.
+I did it to make an Apple Silicon build of the plugin, for personal use.

+Almost all of the source code is linked via the `streamdeck-obs-plugin2` submodule.
+The plugin entry point changed a little, so there's a copy of the original `module.cpp` with some tweaks, called `plugin-main.cpp`.

+The original plugin repository is here: https://github.com/elgatosf/streamdeck-obs-plugin2

+## Builds

+### Releases

+Tagged builds have releases built for them by OBS' GitHub Workflows.

+You can check here for specific release uploads: https://github.com/CarrotCodes/streamdeck-plugintemplate/releases

+### Make your own

+You can build your own plugin like so:
+* `./.github/scripts/build-macos.zsh`
+* `./.github/scripts/package-macos.zsh`

+Then a package will be built in the `release` folder.

 ## Introduction

 This plugin is meant to make it easy to quickstart development of new OBS plugins.
 It includes: